ARM-software/developer/projects/intruder_detection/README.md

 ## Option B: Turning on Raspberry Pi 4 using an ArduCAM
 - wire up the ArduCAM and the TTL-USB converter
-- fetch the ArduCAM drivers
+- fetch the ArduCAM drivers and tflite person detection example
 - substitute the [main_functions.cpp](./main_functions.cpp) file for the one in this repo
 - build the tflite person detection example
 - flash the Pico with the generated person_detection_int8.uf2 file